Coincident/XCOMClassicRemastered/README.md

 ## Credits
 **X-COM Classic Remastered**
-Complete rebalance, X-COM Launcher, and Fusion Charge - **Coincident**
+Complete game rebalance, X-COM Launcher, and Fusion Charge - **Coincident**

 Thanks to the authors of **other mods**, which content was included or inspired upon:
 Alien_Research_Mod - **cybragon**